 - Other reasons: These could be stroke, brain tumor, labyrinthitis, or head or neck injury.

-A Natural Path of Treatment for Vertigo
+A Natural Path of Relief for Vertigo

 A study observed 60 patients who had been diagnosed with vertigo.
 Fifty-eight of these individuals remembered some instance of head or neck trauma prior to having vertigo symptoms.
 Each of them had some form of upper cervical misalignment and were provided an adjustment to correct this part of their spine.
 All of their care was observed over a 6-month period, with a positive report coming from every one of them due to the care they received.
 A total of 48 experienced complete elimination of vertigo symptoms, while the other 12 reported a decrease in the severity and frequency of their vertigo episodes.
 The results from this study reveal compelling evidence that there is an associations between head and neck trauma with vertigo.
 This study also shows the positive impact upper cervical chiropractic care can have in relieving vertigo symptoms.